 For additional information about our derivatives (including collateral and the impact of the amount of collateral we would have to provide in the event of a ratings downgrade), see "Note 7.
-Derivatives and Hedging Activities" in Part II.
-Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K. See "Note 10.
-Collateralized Agreements and Financings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K for further information about our collateralized agreements and financings.
+Derivatives and Hedging Activities" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. See "Note 10.
+Collateralized Agreements and Financings" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q for further information about our collateralized agreements and financings.

 For loans and lending commitments, depending on the credit quality of the borrower and other characteristics of the transaction, we employ a variety of potential risk mitigants.
-Risk mitigants include: collateral provisions, guarantees, covenants, structural seniority of the bank loan claims and, for certain lending commitments, provisions in the legal documentation that allow us to adjust loan amounts, pricing, structure and other terms as market conditions change.
+Risk mitigants include collateral provisions, guarantees, covenants, structural seniority of the bank loan claims and, for certain lending commitments, provisions in the legal documentation that allow us to adjust loan amounts, pricing, structure and other terms as market conditions change.
 The type and structure of risk mitigants employed can significantly influence the degree of credit risk involved in a loan or lending commitment.